torleifg/multi-label-bert-classifier/README.md

 This repository contains code and resources for fine-tuning a BERT-based model for multi-label genre and form classification of book reviews.
-It uses BERT-based language models from Nasjonalbiblioteket (Norwegian National Library) and a dataset drawn from the open API of Biblioteksentralen.
+It uses BERT-based language models from Nasjonalbiblioteket (Norwegian National Library), DistilBERT and a dataset drawn from the open API of Biblioteksentralen.
 The dataset is highly imbalanced.

 ## Overview